 Understanding Performance (Monitoring)

-What our Monitoring tool does is it searches through millions of tweets for quality data.
+Our Monitoring tool searches through millions of tweets for quality data.
 It searches through hashtags, user names and keywords to find only those tweets you are interested in.
 Once we’ve gathered those tweets, it will provide you with actionable intelligence and demographic insights that will affect your marketing strategy and allow you to segment and target audiences with precision.
 Our customers tend to use this for event management for understanding who is talking about an event they are hosting or perhaps a recent campaign they have run.

 Select ‘Next’ to preview a volume estimation of the data to be collected and click ‘Confirm to create Monitoring’ to carry out this action.